Sabudana Khichdi is a simple one-pot meal dish commonly prepared for breakfast or during religious festivals.

 I’m excited to share a dish I’ve long been enamored with – the Sabudana Khichdi.

 Is it THE most healthy dish you could ever make?
 Probably not.
-With clarified butter and potatoes and pearl tapioca, you can a good dose of starch and fat (something that healthy food these days seem to lack).
-However, it is a wholesome dish which would give you everything you need to keep up your energy all day long.
+With clarified butter (ghee) and potatoes and pearl tapioca, you can a good dose of starch and fat (something that healthy food these days seem to lack).
+However, it is a wholesome dish that would give you everything you need to keep up your energy all day long.
 With the exact same ingredients, you can also make yourself some delicious crispy sabudana vada too!

 - 1 cup Sabudana (Pearl Tapioca) – refer note 1